Employees must be paid either weekly or biweekly. Executive, administrative and professional employees may be paid monthly at their own option.

 The term "wages" includes hourly wages, salary, commissions, holiday pay and vacation pay that is due.

-If an employer does not pay wages until after the deadlines provided in the Wage Act but before the employee files a complaint, the employer is still liable for treble the amount of the late wages plus attorney's fees and costs.
+If an employer does not pay an employee all of his unpaid wages when they are legally due under the Wage Act, the employer is then liable for treble the amount of the late wages plus attorney's fees and costs.
 Reuter v.
 City of Methuen, 489 Mass.
 465 (2022)

 This statute does not apply to an employee of a hospital which is supported in part by contributions from the Commonwealth or from any city or town, or to an employee of a hospital which provides treatment to patients free of charge, or which is conducted as a public charity, unless such employee requests the hospital to pay him weekly.